Article ID: kb00360Last Modified: 14-Apr-2026

 Update driver from ISO: \vioserial\<OSVERSION>\

-1. Install Guest Agent:
+1. Install the Guest Agent:

-• Open ISO → guest-agent folder
+• Open the ISO → guest-agent folder

 • Run: